 4. Philéō (verb) “love,” “have affection for,” “like”; or “kiss” as a special indication of love.
 (LXX for three Heb. words.)
 This verb occurs in Homer, Aeschylus, Herodotus, Xenophon, Pindar, Sophocles, Euripides, Plato, Aristotle, Plutarch, Josephus, and Oracula Sibyllina; it appears thirty times in the LXX and twenty-five times in the NT.

 5. Phílēma (neuter noun) “a kiss.”
 This word has been used since Aeschylus.
 It occurs in Philo and Josephus; twice in the LXX (Prov 27:6; Song of Solomon 1:2) and seven times in the NT.

-The kiss of peace was observed in the W until the end of the a.d.
-1250)..
-Apparently it was discontinued earlier in the E. In both E and W this custom was replaced by kissing the altar, etc. The practice of kissing relics in the W dates from perhaps the time of Bishop Walter of York (
+The kiss of peace was observed in the W until the end of the [[Middle Ages]].
+Apparently it was discontinued earlier in the E. In both E and W this custom was replaced by kissing the altar, etc. The practice of kissing relics in the W dates from perhaps the time of Bishop Walter of York (a.d.
+1250).

 B. B. Warfield, “The Terminology of Love in the NT,” XVI, PTR (1918), 1ff.; 153ff.; W. Shakespeare, Henry The Fifth (1942), V. ii.
 270-306; J. Smith and R. Lee, Handfuls On Purpose, XII (1947), 242; J. Calvin, Commentary on a Harmony of the Evangelists, III (1949), 241; W. G. Scroggie, The Psalms, IV (1951), 198; F. H. Wight, Manners and Customs of Bible Lands (c.
 1953), 74; M. Luther, Selected Psalms I, Vol. XII in Works (c.
 1955), 83, 89.